darknovagames/AlictusCaseStudy/README.md

 Some of the parts that I remember that could be improved:
 -Object pools could be used for Enemies and all projectiles.
 -Player's interactions with other objects could be written in a better way that complies with SOLID.
-Currently it is basically hard coded.

 Thanks for your time.